laxmimerit/agentic-rag-with-langchain-and-langgraph/05. Doclings- Documents Loader for RAG/enriched_content.md

 Extracted Image Description:
 ### Image Description:

-The image displays a bar graph representing the Daily Active People (DAP) for Meta's family of products over multiple quarters.
-Each vertical bar corresponds to a specific quarter, with numerical values indicating the estimated number of DAP in billions.
+The image consists of a bar chart illustrating the Daily Active People (DAP) numbers for Meta's family of products, represented in billions.
+The chart spans several quarters from Q3 2022 to Q1 2024.
+Each bar is labeled along the X-axis with the respective quarter, and the Y-axis displays the DAP figures.

-- **Q3'22** shows 2.93 billion.
+- **Q3 '22**: 2.93 billion
-- **Q4'22** indicates a slight increase to 2.96 billion.
+- **Q4 '22**: 2.96 billion
-- **Q1'23** rises to 3.02 billion.
+- **Q1 '23**: 3.02 billion
-- **Q2'23** climbs to 3.07 billion.
+- **Q2 '23**: 3.07 billion
-- **Q3'23** further increases to 3.14 billion.
+- **Q3 '23**: 3.14 billion
-- **Q4'23** sees a growth to 3.19 billion.
+- **Q4 '23**: 3.19 billion
-- **Q1'24** reaches 3.24 billion.
+- **Q1 '24**: 3.24 billion
-- **Q2'24** shows an increase to 3.27 billion.
+- **Q2 '24**: 3.27 billion
-- **Q3'24** concludes with a projected 3.29 billion.
+- **Q3 '24**: 3.29 billion

-The graph visually communicates a trend of continuous growth in DAP across these quarters, signifying robust user engagement within Meta's ecosystem of products, which includes Facebook, Instagram, Messenger, and WhatsApp.
+In the background, the Meta logo is displayed prominently, featuring a stylized infinity symbol in blue followed by the word "Meta" in dark text.
+The chart visually demonstrates growth in the DAP figures over the specified periods, emphasizing an upward trend in user engagement across Meta's family of applications.
+Each increase is indicative of growing user activity and engagement with the company's platforms, which include Facebook, Instagram, Messenger, and WhatsApp.

-Additionally, a logo of Meta is presented at the bottom right of the image, showcasing the company's branding.
-The overall design is clean and focused, emphasizing the data in an easy-to-read format.

 ## Family Average Revenue per Person (ARPP)

 Extracted Image Description:
-The image features the Meta logo prominently at the top left, designed with a blue infinity symbol intertwined with the word "Meta" in bold black lettering.
-Below the logo, a bar chart illustrates the Family Average Revenue per Person (ARPP) over several quarters, ranging from Q3'22 to Q3'24.

-The vertical bars reflect financial figures labeled to the right, indicating revenue amounts in dollars.
-The values are as follows:
+The image presents financial data related to the Average Revenue per Person (ARPP) for Meta, depicted through a bar chart.
+The chart displays revenue figures for several quarterly periods, labeled from Q3'22 through Q3'24.

+Each bar represents the ARPP for the corresponding quarter, with the following values indicated at the top of each bar:

 - Q3'22: $9.44
 - Q4'22: $10.68
 - Q1'23: $9.47